A satisfying job or career is more likely achieved through a clear understanding of ‘self’

-Encouraged will be the ability to work independently, take direction, function in a team setting, work safety around company equipment, etc.
+Encouraged will be the ability to work independently, take direction, function in a team setting, work safely around company equipment, etc.

 It is a great confidence builder and is highly recommended for those transitioning back into the workplace!
 Just an fyi!
 We are not expecting you to pursue a career as a seamstress, but you will have a rewarding experience in a supportive simulated work setting.

-In today’s world, familiarly with computers and computer software is becoming more of an employer expectation.
+In today’s world, familiarly with computers and computer software is becoming more of an essential skill and an employer expectation.
 In addition, it is difficult to secure a position if you are unaware of how valuable the internet is as a job search tool!

 If you want to work in food service or food production industries, a Food Handler’s Certificate is not only an asset, but often a job requirement!
 It is also helpful for many volunteer roles.